 Afterward, you can practice saying A-E-I-O-U. Pronounce them as Ah, Eh, Ee, Oh, Oo.
 Close your jaw and let it move down.
 Keep singing these vowels until your mouth becomes accustomed to opening wide.

 Practice is the one and only path to better and successful singing.
 However advanced an artist is, he still has to keep practicing if has to continue singing well.
 If you can get a coach to help you, it would be better.
 Self-improvement is a laudable quality.
 However, a coach may be able to improve your skills better and faster.
 Any professional singer always has their vocal coach as their mentor and open for any possibility of taking good voice lessons.
 Everyone is different, after all.
 You have individual needs and goals, which a vocal coach could help you to meet.
 They can teach you how to sing professionally, based on your current skill level.

 Most Common Vocal Problems That Holding You Back From Singing Better

 Problem 1: Breathing Problem

 One mistake that many people commit in singing is that they are trying to hold their breath whenever they sing instead of just allowing the air to flow naturally while singing.
 If you cannot render enough breath in singing long notes, you should try to develop your breathing habit through an appropriate exercise.

-Solution to This Problem: Diaphragmatic Breathing Exercises
+Solution: Diaphragmatic Breathing Exercises

 In achieving this, you should breathe air into your diaphragm below your lungs rather than engage in the so-called chest or belly breathing also known as diaphragmatic breathing.
 In doing this kind of breathing exercise, you should put your hand on your chest and the other hand on your diaphragm, then, start to inhale and exhale in a steady manner.